Dusseldorf North Rhine-westphalia, Germany Travel Guide

 Medium Speed.
 Connects Düsseldorf to regional cities like Cologne, Essen, Dortmund.
 Good for day trips.
 Flexible, frequently a part of the public transit network.

-Deutsche Bahn (DB) is Germany's national railway company.
-Düsseldorf Hauptbahnhof serves as a major rail hub with excellent connections.
+The German railway company (DB) is Germany's national railway company.
+Düsseldorf Hauptbahnhof is a primary rail hub with excellent connections.

 FlixBus is the dominant long-distance bus operator in Germany and across Europe.